-Proposal Defense:
+Proposal Defense Proposai Delense:

-- □ A completed proposal document that adheres to formatting guidelines must be sent to the committee at least 14 days prior to the defense for review:
+pleted proposal document that adheres to formatting guidelines must be sent to the ttee at least 14 days prior to the defense for review:

+(· · · · · · · · · · · · · · · · · · ·

-- □ Title page
+Title page

-- □ Abstract
+Abstract

-- □ Table of Contents
+Table of Contents

-- □ List of Tables
+List of Tables

-- □ List of Figures
+List of Figures

-- □ List of Abbreviations
+List of Abbreviations

-- \Box A completed draft of manuscript 1.
+A completed draft of Manuscript 1.

-- □ A partial draft of manuscript 2 (Introduction, Review of the Literature, Significance of Study and Specific Aims, Methodology); the Traditional Option: Chapter 3 provides typical methodology formatting (e.g., plans for study population, data collection, and statistical analysis) found in journals and may be referenced for manuscript 2.
+A partial draft of Manuscript 2 (Introduction, Review of the Literature, Significance of Study and Specific Aims, Methodology); the Traditional Option: Chapter 3

+provides typical methodology formatting (e.g., plans for study population, data

+collection, and statistical analysis) found in journals and may be referenced for

+Manuscript 2.

-- Both manuscripts must have a reference list, appendices, tables, charts, and figures expanding on the manuscript content (e.g., Chapter 1 - theoretical frameworks for proposed conceptual model, Chapter 2 - methodology, specifically analysis of data procedures), as needed.
+Ц Both manuscripts must have a reference list, appendices, tables, charts, and figures expanding on the manuscript content (e.g., Chapter 1 - theoretical frameworks for proposed conceptual model, Chapter 2 - methodology, specifically analysis of data procedures), as needed.

-- □ Visual presentation of the above information.
+Visual presentation of the above information.

+Dissert ation D efense:

+oleted proposal document that adheres to formatting guidelines must be sent to the ttee at least 14 days prior to the defense for review:

+Title page

+Abstract

+Acknowledgements

+Table of Contents

+List of Tables